The Good Life…

 4. Their pets have a better time too.

-Homeowners who love their pets want to ensure minimal disruption to their lives AND make sure they are well looked after while they are away enjoying themselves.
+Homeowners who love their pets want to ensure minimal disruption to their lives AND ensure they are well looked after while away enjoying themselves.
 The pets:

 - Get to stay in their normal environment and keep their routine